Vancouver, WA Nursing Home Abuse and Neglect Lawyers

 Is your nursing home abuse lawyer near me?

-Philbrook Law Office is located in Vancouver, but we serve clients in the greater Portland area, and throughout Oregon and Washington.
+Philbrook Law is located in Vancouver, but we serve clients in the greater Portland area, and throughout Oregon and Washington.
 Rest assured, however, that if you are critically injured and unable to come to us, we will travel to visit you in the hospital or rehabilitation center.
 We also offer virtual conferences and telephone consultations.

 Speak with a respected Vancouver, WA nursing home abuse and neglect attorney today

 Time is of the essence when a senior is abused or neglected because he/she only has a limited number of years left to enjoy his/her life.
-At Philbrook Law Office, we begin the fight immediately to protect seniors from any type of physical, sexual, emotional, or physical abuse.
+At Philbrook Law, we begin the fight immediately to protect seniors from any type of physical, sexual, emotional, or physical abuse.
 When we file nursing home abuse or neglect claims, we’re working to ensure the safety of the senior and all other seniors in the nursing home.
 For 20 years, we’ve been fighting to hold defendants accountable for misconduct and negligence by settling claims and pursuing verdicts for their pain and suffering, medical costs, and other expenses.

 To schedule a free consultation at one of our Vancouver or Battle Ground, WA locations, please call 360-695-3309 or complete our contact form.
 We also serve the greater Portland area and Oregon State.
 We represent nursing home abuse and neglect clients on a contingency fee basis.